sefop/.github/profile/README.md

 ## Optimization software is software

-A decision-support system (DSS) is software that supports business or organizational decision-making.
+A decision-support system is software that supports business or organizational decision-making.
 It may support operational, tactical, or strategic decisions and is often executed repeatedly — daily, weekly, monthly, or in response to disruptions.

 Examples include: